ISTAustria-CVML/FLEA/README.md

 The script `plot_results.py` creates bar plots of the results as in the manuscript and outputs tables in LaTeX format.
-It expects results from runs with all adversaries for random seeds 0,...,9 in a subdirectory `./results`
+It expects results from runs with all adversaries for random seeds 0,...,9 in a subdirectory `./results` for the linear classifiers or  `./results-cxgboost` for the xgboost classifiers.

 ### BibTex:
 ```